vanttec/vanttec_documentation/source/usv/usv_software/usv_software_localization.rst

    (Baudrate of interfaces)

-Save the baudrate of Port A as it is the interface between the SBG and the Jetson (should be the same in the ROS2 configuration of the sbgdriver) - 921600 worked well.
-The baudrate of Port C is for the radio receiving from the RTK.
-This should be the same as the radio sender.
+Port A baudrate configuration is critical for SBG-Jetson communication and must match the ROS2 sbgdriver configuration (921600 recommended).
+Port C baudrate must match the RTK radio transmitter settings.
+Validation with Holybro 915 MHz.

 Aiding devices
 ######################